 The movie stars Pamela Duncan, Richard Garland, Allison Hayes and Val Dufour.

 The film was inspired by an interest in supposed reincarnation inspired by the best-selling book The Search for Bridey Murphy by Morey Bernstein was made into a film in 1956.
 This prompted The She-Creature in 1956.
-However by the time The Undead was being made, the popularity of reincarnation was starting to dwindle.
-Therefore Corman decided that they needed to change it up a little and added the time travel elements of Quintis, and a title change.
+However, by the time The Undead was being made, the popularity of reincarnation was starting to dwindle.
+Therefore Corman decided that they needed to change it up a little and added the time travel elements of Quintis and a title change.

 A psychic named Quintus Ratcliff (Val Dufour) sends prostitute Diana Love (Pamela Duncan) back in time to find out about her past-life experiences.
 She goes back as Helene, a woman from the Middle Ages who is to die at dawn under suspicion of being a witch.
-In an attempt to save Diana and keep all of time from being distorted, Quintis goes back in time to convince Helene to let herself be killed.
+In an attempt to save Diana and keep all of the time from being distorted, Quintis goes back in time to convince Helene to let herself be killed.
 If she avoids her death, it will change history…

 “Incredibly cheap and lacking drive, The Undead nonetheless betrays the antic intelligence of Corman and his regular screenwriting collaborators Charles B. Griffith and Mark Hannah, in a film that feels something like a rough draft for The Twilight Zone, down to the blackly comic twist ending.”
 This Island Rod